Hadi-Abedzadeh/Get-Blob-Videos/README.md

  ╚═════╝ ╚══════╝   ╚═╝       ╚═════╝ ╚══════╝ ╚═════╝ ╚═════╝
 ```

-If you not have been able to download blob videos,
+If you haven't been able to download the blob videos yet
+,
 Now
  You able to save all Blob's videos into your device
    * Tutorial in the application